 In 1842, the first reservoir in the area was constructed.
 This was Holden Wood, and plans were soon put in place to follow it with a second one, Calf Hey.
 The water board bought up farms and their surrounding land, and it was this policy that would eventually seal the fate of the community at Haslingden Grane.
 The construction of Calf Hey did not progress smoothly.
 A landslip occurred and part of the embankment gave way, with earth demolishing a cottage beneath.
 The family living there were fortunate to escape with their lives.
 By 1860, this second reservoir had been completed.

 The community of the Grane was still thriving after the construction of the second reservoir, with St Stephen’s Church opening, in 1867, on a piece of land opposite Crowtrees cottages on the main road.
-(This church has a fascinating history, and will be the subject of a future page on this site).
+(The church was later moved stone by stone to its present site across from the Holden Arms pub.
+However, the original graveyard remains in place, and a cross now marks where the church once stood.
+See the full story of St Stephen’s on our page here).

 Plans were then put in motion to build a third, even larger, reservoir between the first two.
 This was Ogden Reservoir, and more land was bought up to complete it, but again not just land that it would lie over, but the surrounding slopes.
 There were ongoing worries about contamination to the water supply from the farms, with fears of typhoid and cholera getting into the drinking water.